-CSi is defending a EUR 170 million clawback claim brought by the Winding up Committee ("WUC") of Kaupthing Bank hf in the District Court of Reykjavik, Iceland.
-The claim relates to the issuance of ten credit linked notes issued in 2008, which the WUC is seeking to challenge under various provisions of Icelandic insolvency law in order to claw back funds paid to CSi.
+- CSi is defending a EUR 170 million clawback claim brought by the Winding up Committee ("WUC") of Kaupthing Bank hf in the District Court of Reykjavik, Iceland.
+The claim relates to the issuance of ten credit-linked notes issued in 2008, which the WUC is seeking to challenge under various provisions of Icelandic insolvency law in order to claw back funds paid to CSi.
 The WUC is also claiming significant penalty interest under Icelandic law.
 CSi argues that the purchase of the credit linked notes is governed by English law, which does not provide a legal basis for such clawback actions.
 In October 2014, the Court of the European Free Trade Association States issued a non-binding decision supporting CSi's position that the governing law of the transactions is relevant.
 Separately, CSi is pursuing a claim for USD 226 million in the District Court of Reykjavik, Iceland against Kaupthing Bank hf's WUC in order to enforce certain security rights arising under a 2007 structured trade.
 CSi acquired the security rights following Kaupthing Bank hf's insolvency in 2008.
-A trial of both matters is currently expected to take place in 2017.

-- Rosserlane and Swinbrook -v- Credit Suisse International.
+A trial of both matters is currently expected to take place in 2017/2018. - Rosserlane and Swinbrook -v- Credit Suisse International.
 CSi is the defendant in English court litigation brought by Rosserlane Consultants Limited and Swinbrook Developments Limited (the "claimants").
-The litigation relates to the forced sale by CSi in 2008 of Caspian Energy Group LP ("CEG"), the vehicle through which the claimants held a 51% stake in the Kyurovdag oil and gas field in Azerbaijan.
+The litigation relates to the forced sale by thelssuer in 2008 of Caspian Energy Group LP ("CEG"), the vehicle through which the claimants held a 51% stake in the Kyurovdag oil and gas field in Azerbaijan.
 CEG was sold for USD 245m following two unsuccessful M&A processes.
 The claimants allege that CEG should have been sold for at least USD 700m.
 CSi is vigorously defending the claims, which it believes are without merit.
 The trial commenced in October 2014 and on 20 February 2015 the case was dismissed and judgment given in favour of CSi.
-The claimants are now appealing the judgment. - The European Commission Statement of Objections re CDS: In July 2013, the Directorate General for Competition of the European Commission ("DG Comp") issued a Statement of Objections ("SO") to various entities of thirteen CDS dealer banks, certain Markit entities and the International Swaps and Derivatives Association, Inc. ("ISDA") in relation to its investigation into possible violations of competition law by certain CDS market participants.
+The claimants are now appealing the judgment. - The European Commission Statement of Objections re CDS: In July 2013, the Directorate General for Competition of the European Commission ("DG Comp") issued a Statement of Objections ("SO") to various entities of thirteen CDS dealer banks, certain Markit entities and the International Swaps and Derivatives Association, Inc.

+("ISDA") in relation to its investigation into possible violations of competition law by certain CDS market participants.
 Certain Credit Suisse entities were among the named bank entities.
 The SO marked the commencement of enforcement proceedings in respect of what DG Comp alleged were unlawful attempts to prevent the development of exchange traded platforms for CDS between 2006 and 2009.
-In December 2015, DG Comp announced that it was closing the proceedings against the Credit Suisse entities and the other dealer banks, although the proceedings would continue against the Markit entities and ISDA. - US Antitrust Class Action re CDS.
-Certain Credit Suisse entities, as well as other banks, have been named in civil litigation in the US, currently pending in the US District Court for the Southern District of New York.
-In August 2015, Credit Suisse and the class action plaintiffs reached an agreement in principle to settle the action.
-The settlement is subject to the execution of formal settlement documentation and court approval.
+In December 2015, DG Comp announced that it was closing the proceedings against the Credit Suisse entities and the other dealer banks.
+In July 2016, DG Comp announced the conclusion of the proceedings against the Markit entities and ISDA.